Fifth Term and You

 The transition from basic sciences to clinical rotations

 Trinity School of Medicine’s curriculum goes the extra mile for student success.
 Its on-campus fifth term is no exception.
 Trinity’s fifth term is a guided transitional period with two main goals: providing a facilitated review that guides students to a successful USMLE Step-1 exam (regarded by the NRMP as the most significant part of securing a residency), and preparing students for clinical clerkship training.

-The term takes place on St. Vincent for several key reasons.
+The term takes place in St. Vincent for several key reasons.
 First, the continued focus and support of Trinity's campus and community, as well as access to resources and faculty, are optimal for USMLE Step 1 preparation.
 This is only multiplied by our students' continued access to Milton Cato Memorial Hospital, Trinity's affiliated teaching hospital.

 - Faculty-facilitated preparation through comprehensive reviews that integrate basic science concepts with clinical scenarios and provide formative assessments during these periods.